mflova/mflova-vim-config/README.md

 setup vim with the vimrc found at cfg/vimrc.
 Intended for personal use, so it might still be buggy.

+## Install

+- Install any patched fonts (done by the script) to have special icons.
+- FZF installed.
+- Install lsp dependencies, which also includes linters.
+While coding, the LSP typically includes one linter while nvim-lint API provides many more, that can be configured separately.
+- Install vim dependencies
+- Install vim
+- Call :PluginInstall
+- Install the TreeSitter parsers with :TSUpdate and :TSinstall [filetype]

 ## Set up as merge tool

 Use the following lines: